 - demonstrating and receiving feedback about draft sites

-- producing products that are user-friendly, effective and appealing
+- creating products that are user-friendly, effective and appealing

-There can be some pressure to meet deadlines when extra hours may be required.
-Promotional prospects are excellent for employees willing to change jobs regularly.
-Those with relevant experience can command good salaries.
+There can be some pressure to meet deadlines and so extra hours may be required.

 - IT consultancies

-Self-employment/freelance work is commonly possible for individuals with appropriate experience.
-Vacancies are advertised via the internet, by careers services and recruitment agencies, in newspapers and specialist publications including Computing and Computer Weekly.
+Self-employment/freelance work is often possible for individuals with appropriate experience.
+Vacancies are advertised online, by careers services and by recruitment agencies.

 There are routes into web design for both university graduates and school leavers.
 For jobs advertised to graduates, employers are likely to seek a degree in digital media design or a related subject.
 Whether you have a related degree or not, you will need to be able to present a portfolio of your best web design work.